 Does solar work in a blackout?

 No, solar power systems will not provide electricity during a blackout for both technical and safety reasons.
 Solar panels are designed to absorb sunlight and convert it into electricity.
-When the sun is shining, solar panels will produce electricity.
+When the sun is shining, solar panels will produce electricity after consuming a small amount of energy for their own operation.
 However, when there is no sunlight – such as during a power outage – solar systems will not be able to produce electricity.
 If you have a battery backup system, you may be able to store some of the electricity produced by the solar panels during the day so that you can use it at night or during power outages.
 However, battery backup systems can be expensive.

 In some cases, solar panels may continue to produce a small amount of electricity even when there is no sunlight.
 This is because they can still absorb solar energy from artificial light sources, such as streetlights.
 However, the amount of electricity produced by solar panels in these conditions is generally not enough to power a home.